Interview with the Vampire (film): Critical reception

 Oprah Winfrey walked out of an advance screening of the movie only 10 minutes in, because of the gore and dark themes.
-She considered cancelling an interview with Tom Cruise promoting the film, stating, "I believe there are forces of light and darkness in the world, and I don't want to be a contributor to the force of darkness".
+She considered canceling an interview with Tom Cruise promoting the film, stating, "I believe there are forces of light and darkness in the world, and I don't want to be a contributor to the force of darkness".